wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-public-folders/includes/4-troubleshoot-public-folder-access.md

 ### Autodiscover logs

 The Autodiscover service is responsible for informing Outlook clients where and how to connect to a public folder mailbox.
 This design enables Outlook to display the public folder hierarchy tree, or to make a public sign-in connection to access content within a public folder mailbox.

 As such, the Autodiscover logs can be useful to administrators in determining which public folder mailboxes are being returned by the Autodiscover service.
-This information can be very helpful in large multi-site environments when trying to identify possible improvements in public folder mailbox or public folder locations.
+This information can be helpful in large, multi-site environments when trying to identify possible improvements in public folder mailbox or public folder locations.

-To understand this better, consider the following common scenario.
-An administrator must determine which public folder mailboxes are being returned to the end users when they connect from different sites using Outlook.
-This can be a challenging task if there are many sites and users resulting in a huge data set.
-Rather than try to analyze the data manually, there needs to be an automated way which can get the desired outcome.
-This is where the Log Parser Studio (LPS) queries can be used to parse the Autodiscover logs on mailbox servers to get us the required data for further investigation and actions.
+To better understand this situation, consider the following common scenario: An administrator must determine which public folder mailboxes are being returned to the end users when they connect from different sites using Outlook.

+This situation can be a challenging task if there are many sites and users, which can result in a huge data set.
+Rather than try to analyze the data manually, there needs to be an automated solution that can get the desired outcome.
+The Log Parser Studio (LPS) queries can be used in this situation to parse the Autodiscover logs on mailbox servers to get the required data for further investigation and actions.

 There are many different logs in Exchange Server showing similar information.
 Depending on the protocol used by your organization, you may make decisions on the log type to parse.
 Autodiscover logs provide a combined view of what public folder mailboxes users are at least trying to access one time.<br>